What to Expect During a Debt Consolidation Application: Taking the First Step With Confidence

 You don’t need to accept the offer immediately.
 Take your time to review it.
 You could speak to someone you trust or use free advice services to help you decide.

-If at any point you think you may struggle with a payment, it's best to contact your lender as soon as possible.
+If at any point you think you may struggle with a payment, it's best to contact Oakbrook or other lenders as soon as possible.
 Many lenders may be able to support you with a temporary plan or flexible options.

 Designed for You

-OakbrookOne is a dedicated brand from Oakbrook, designed specifically for debt consolidation.
-It offers customers a way to bring selected debts together into one manageable loan — with clear terms, no hidden fees, and personalised support throughout the process.
+OakbrookOne is designed specifically for debt consolidation.
+It offers a way to bring selected debts together into one manageable loan — with clear terms, no hidden fees, and personalised support throughout the process.

-If you decide that consolidation isn’t right just now, that’s completely okay.
-The most important thing is that you’re taking time to understand your choices.
+You might decide that consolidation isn’t right just now, the most important thing is that you’re taking time to understand your choices.